-It all starts with a Dream.
-This first HR pillar builds on the notion that every human being is unique.
-Personal self-reflection is necessary if you want to be able to distinguish your own unique story and that of others you work closely with.
+The first HR pillar is Dream.
+It builds on the notion that every human being is unique.
+Personal selfreflection is necessary if you want to be able to distinguish your own unique story and that of others you work closely with.
 This unique distinctiveness is the foundation of strong leadership and teamwork.